 How Do Impeller Humidifiers Work?

 An impeller humidifier uses a rotating disc that flings water through a diffuser.
 The running diffuser will then break water particles into fine droplets.
 The water droplets will then release into the air in the form of a mist.
 Like evaporative and ultrasonic, impeller humidifiers are very safe and used in other appliances.
 It is also inexpensive given it is simple technology with no complicated parts.
 Most impeller humidifiers will cover a wider range of humidification than other types.
 The bad is of course, the clearly audible mechanical noise from the rotating disc.
-You will need to use distilled water to reduce the spread of microbes and germs during the whole humidification.
+Only use distilled water that will help reduce the spread of microbes and germs during the whole humidification.

 So Which Type of Cool Mist Humidifier Should I choose?